How Do You Prepare HVAC Equipment for a Storm

 Confirm your outside A/C equipment is installed on a concrete pad and properly secured to avoid the equipment from being tossed in the air or washing away during a storm.
 If your area is prone to hurricanes, use hurricane straps to protect your air conditioning system from high winds.

 The well-being of you and your family is priority, but if time will let you, turn off your heating and cooling system and cover the outdoor unit with a tarp.
 Make sure you remove the tarp and any debris before you turn your equipment back on after a storm.

 After the storm has passed, ensure the system is safe before turning it back on.
 First, confirm there are no indications of damage and clean any debris from around the unit.
 Call BW/Cook Service Experts Heating & Air Conditioning for an equipment inspection if there is any damage or flooding to the unit.
 Once you’ve had the equipment inspected by a professional, turn the equipment back on immediately to help dry the home and avoid mold from getting into the unit or ductwork.

-If your equipment has suffered any damage, check out these recommendations on What To Do If Your Air Conditioning System Experiences Flooding or Hail Damage and then call BW/Cook Service Experts Heating & Air Conditioning and learn about our Ultimate Protection Plan to help keep your HVAC equipment in working order all year long.
+If your equipment has suffered any damage, check out these recommendations on What To Do If Your Air Conditioning System Experiences Flooding or Hail Damage and then call BW/Cook Service Experts Heating & Air Conditioning and learn about our membership plans to help keep your HVAC equipment in working order all year long.